nalej/docs/docs/onpremise/metallb.md

       - # (optional) How much you want to aggregate up the IP address
         # before advertising.
 For example, advertising 1.2.3.4 with
         # aggregation-length=24 would end up advertising 1.2.3.0/24.
-        # For the majority of setups, you'll want to keep this at the
+        # For the majority of setups, you will want to keep this at the
         # default of 32, which advertises the entire IP address
         # unmodified.
         aggregation-length: 32